Bandwidth/api-docs/site/docs/webrtc/overview.md

 ## Sessions

-Sessions are a concept that allow you to group multiple participants together - depending on your use case, this may be analogous to something like a meeting, appointment, call, or event. participants and their streams are connected to one another via subscriptions, described below.
+Sessions are a concept that allow you to group multiple participants together - depending on your use case, this may be analogous to something like a meeting, appointment, call, or event.
+Participants and their streams are connected to one another via subscriptions, described below.

 ### Limitations